rmorabia/sophi-li.github.io/README.md

 Website here: https://sophiali.dev/

-My next iteration will include a blog section.
-It will include [my blogs from Dev.to](https://dev.to/sophia_wyl), and maybe even some longer blogs focused more on story telling.
+My next iteration will include my [my blogs](https://dev.to/sophia_wyl), and maybe even some longer blogs focused more on story telling.
 Stay tuned!

 ## Features
 - A short about me